-Do you have an Instagram?
+Do you have Instagram?
 Do you find yourself documenting your food photos and wondering if you could do better?
-I want to share 9 tips for better food photography that anyone, including beginners or people who shoot with their phones can implement!
+I want to share useful tips for drool-worthy food photography, including beginners or people who shoot with their phones can implement!
 Even if you don’t consider yourself a photographer, who knows, maybe you’ll start seeing the world differently.
 Chase the light, my friends!

 Take advantage of color when you can.
 Pop that yolk!

 I’ve seen so many shots of food that could be easily elevated by just popping the runny egg for the burst of cheerful sunny yellow, or sprinkling some parsley or cilantro over the brownish food.

 I know that might mean a really early dinner on some days, like senior citizens dinner time, but do it for the ‘gram and eat like gram!
 Get seated by the window or outside.

 If the sun is out, it’s not raining, and the restaurant has dim or romantic lighting, I’m sitting on the patio.
 Natural lighting is free and so flattering!
 Both for humans and foods.